MMR Catch-Up Campaign: FAQs for Healthcare Professionals

 Discussing the MMR vaccine with parents who are worried about a link to autism

-We know that vaccines don’t cause autism.
-However, when things happen around the time vaccines are given we can think that there is a link between the two things.
+We know that vaccines do not cause autism.
+However, when things happen around the time vaccines are given, we can think that there is a link between the two things.
 For example, the signs of autism usually become noticeable at about the age when children are given the MMR vaccine, but one does not cause the other.

 Over the past 30 years, more than 500 million doses of MMR vaccine have been given in over 90 countries.
 Experts from around the world, including the World Health Organization, agree that there is no link between the MMR vaccine and autism or inflammatory bowel disease.